dnezan/streamlit-geoapp-crop-suggestion/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The aim is to create a simple app to suggest a crop for a farmer to grow based on the state they live in, and also display relevant weather information.
-I have also showcased various GIS techniques using an open source software called QGIS as well as preprocessing and deploying a Streamlit Python app on the cloud.
+I have also showcased various GIS techniques using an open source software called QGIS as well as preprocessing and deploying a Streamlit app on the cloud using Python.
 This app is built using various open source libraries including Pandas/GeoPandas, Folium, shapely, and Streamlit, and sources data from the [Seednet initiative](https://seednet.gov.in/) by the Indian government as well as open weather data using PyOWM to access the [OpenWeatherMap API](https://openweathermap.org/api).

 Here's how it works:
 * The user uploads a GeoTIFF file containing vector information about their farm plot.